shnam7/gulp-build-manager/docs/contents/05-rtb.md

 ---
 ### concat()
 Loads 'gulp-concat' module and pipe it to internal gulp stream with BuildConfig.outFile and options.concat as arguments. if BuildConfig.outFile is not specified, the operation will be skipped with a warning message.
 In this operation, *.map files in current gulp stream will be filtered out.
-If BuildConfig.sourceMaps is set to true, map files will be grnerated.
+If BuildConfig.sourceMaps is set to true, map files will be generated.
 ```js
 (options: Options = {}) => this;
 ```